 Inventories are measured at the lower of cost and net realisable value.
-The cost of inventories of raw materials, spare parts and supplies cost are based on weighted average principle or the first-in-first-out method, and includes expenditure incurred in acquiring the inventories and bringing them to their existing location and condition.
+The cost of inventories of raw materials, spare parts and supplies cost are based on weighted average principle, and includes expenditure incurred in acquiring the inventories and bringing them to their existing location and condition.
 In case of manufactured inventories and work in progress, cost includes an appropriate share of production overheads based on normal operating capacity.
 Net realisable value is the estimated selling price in the ordinary course of business, less the estimated costs of completion and selling expenses.